PicusZeus/modern-greek-inflexion/docs.rst

 * TENSE

-Structure of the generated dictionary in the first level is:
+Structure of a generated dictionary in the first level is laid out according to tenses.
-'present', 'conjunctive', 'aorist', 'paratatikos' for personal inflexion (if such categories are correct for a given verb).
+'present', 'conjunctive', 'aorist', 'paratatikos' for personal inflexion (if such tenses are relevant for a given verb).

 >>> [tense for tense in ['present', 'conjunctive', 'aorist', 'paratatikos'] if time in verb.create_all_forms('διαβάζω')] ['present', 'conjunctive', 'aorist', 'paratatikos']